 \paragraph{Lack of unification.} The current body of literature on data augmentation (DA) for source code presents a challenging landscape, with the most popular methods often being portrayed in a supplementary manner.
-A handful of empirical studies have sought to compare DA methods for source code models~\cite{de2023detecting,dong2023boosting}, however, these largely rely on basic context transformations that are not specifically tailored to DA approaches described in other literature.
+A handful of empirical studies have sought to compare DA methods for source code models~\cite{de2023detecting,dong2023boosting}.
+However, none of these works leverages most of the existing advanced DA methods for source code models.
 Whereas there are well-accepted frameworks for DA for CV (e.g. default augmentation libraries in PyTorch, RandAugment~\cite{cubuk2020randaugment}) and DA for NLP (e.g. NL-Augmenter~\cite{dhole2021nlaugmenter}), a corresponding library of generalized DA techniques for source code models is conspicuously absent.
-Furthermore, as existent DA methods are usually evaluated with various datasets, it is hard to truly determine the efficacy.
-Therefore, we posit that the progression of DA research would be greatly facilitated by the establishment of standardized and unified benchmark tasks, along with datasets for the purpose of contrasting and evaluating the effectiveness of different augmentation methods.
+Furthermore, as existent DA methods are usually evaluated with various datasets, it is hard to determine the efficacy.
+Therefore, we posit that the progression of DA research would be significantly facilitated by the establishment of standardized and unified benchmark tasks, along with datasets, for the purpose of contrasting and evaluating the effectiveness of different augmentation methods.
 This would pave the way towards a more systematic and comparative understanding of the benefits and limitations of these methods.